G12c4/nwc_api/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following variables:
+Rename the .env.example to `.env` in the root directory and modify the following variables:

 ```
 # Wallet URIs